Understanding Limited POA: Key Uses, Benefits, and How to Create One

 Financial Limited POA

 Financial Limited POA grants an agent the authority to manage designated financial activities on the principal’s behalf.
-Common uses include selling real estate, accessing specific bank accounts, or signing contracts.
+Common uses include selling real estate, accessing specific bank accounts, or signing a contract.
 For instance, an individual might use this POA type to authorize someone to sell a car during their absence.
 The powers granted are restricted to the financial task outlined in the document and expire when the task is completed or a specified date is reached.

 Medical Limited POA